manassaloi/manassaloi.github.io/_posts/2016-08-03-fixer-bradley-tusk.markdown

 + Can you build a coalition?
 Is this a true consumer-rights issue?
 Will other advocates come to your defense?
 Americans don’t like being told where they can and can’t shop, what they can and can’t do with their cars, their homes, their stuff.
 Property rights are underappreciated as a narrative and advocacy tool.

 + Are there other political dynamics at play that can be useful?
-Did the same politician just crack down on a different startup and
+Did the same politician just crack down on a different startup?

-Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)